Akshat1661/Image_Caption_Generator/README.md

 ## Compile the model:
-The output of the decoder is a sequence of one-hot encoded arrays.
-In order to train the decoder we need to supply the one-hot encoded arrays that we desire to see on the decoder's output, and then use a loss-function like cross-entropy to train the decoder to produce this desired output.
+The decoder produces output as a sequence of one-hot encoded arrays.
+To train the decoder, we need to provide the desired one-hot encoded arrays for its output and then utilize a loss function, such as cross-entropy, to guide the decoder in generating this expected output.

-However, our data-set contains integer-tokens instead of one-hot encoded arrays.
-Each one-hot encoded array has 10000 elements so it would be extremely wasteful to convert the entire data-set to one-hot encoded arrays.
-We could do this conversion from integers to one-hot arrays in the batch_generator() above.
+However, our dataset consists of integer tokens rather than one-hot encoded arrays.
+Since each one-hot encoded array contains 10,000 elements, converting the entire dataset to this format would be highly inefficient.
+We could perform this conversion from integers to one-hot arrays within the batch_generator() function mentioned earlier.

-A better way is to use a so-called sparse cross-entropy loss-function, which does the conversion internally from integers to one-hot encoded arrays.
+A more efficient approach is to use a sparse cross-entropy loss function, which automatically handles the conversion from integers to one-hot encoded arrays internally.

-We have used the Adam optimizer in many of the previous tutorials, but it seems to diverge in some of these experiments with Recurrent Neural Networks.
-RMSprop seems to work much better for these.
+While we have often employed the Adam optimizer in previous tutorials, it has shown signs of divergence in some of our experiments with Recurrent Neural Networks.
+In these cases, the RMSprop optimizer tends to yield better results.

 ```
 decoder_model.compile(optimizer=RMSprop(lr=1e-3),
                       loss='sparse_categorical_crossentropy')